switzloco/sme-bi-case-study-application/README.md

 # sme-bi-case-study-application
-For this stage of the application, we will ask you to create a screencast and two corresponding virtual machine exercises for a specific portion of your case study outline.
+For this stage of the application, we will ask you to create a screencast and one corresponding virtual machine exercise for a specific portion of your case study outline.

 ### Getting Started